jdugan6240/kak-dap/README.md

 In addition, the stacktrace and variables buffers will be populated with the current stack trace and a variable heirarchy, respectively.
-In the variables buffer, some variables are expandable, and can be expanded by pressing <Enter>.
+In the variables buffer, some variables are expandable, and can be expanded by pressing Enter.

 When you're finished debugging, run the following command to stop debugging: